Persecution of Huguenots under Louis XV: Under Louis XV

-As Louis XV was only five years old when he became king, France came under the rule of a regent, Philippe II, Duke of Orléans (in office: 1715–1723).
+As Louis XV was only five years old when he became king, France came under the rule of a regent, Philippe II, Duke of Orléans (in office from 1715 to 1723).
 The Regent had little interest in continuing the persecution of Protestants.
 While the kingdom's laws did not change, their application diminished.
 Protestants began once more to celebrate their religion, especially in regions such as Languedoc, the Dauphiné, Guyenne, and Poitou.
 Nevertheless, there remained those who advocated rigor in the treatment of the Protestants.
-Prominent among these, the Archbishop of Rouen, Louis III de La Vergne de Tressan, became the grand almoner to the Regent.
+Prominent among these, the Archbishop of Rouen, Louis de La Vergne-Montenard de Tressan, became the grand almoner to the Regent.
 He argued with both the Regent and the most influential minister, Cardinal Dubois, in favour of severe measures against the Protestants.
 They rejected his ideas.

-After Louis Henri, Duc de Bourbon became premier in 1723, however, the bishop found in him a more receptive audience, and he was given permission to draw up a general law against "l'hérésie".
-The King promulgated a law on 14 May 1724:
+After Louis Henri, Duke of Bourbon became premier in 1723, however, the bishop found in him a more receptive audience, and he was given permission to draw up a general law against "l'hérésie".
+The King promulgated a law on 14 May 1724, which stated the following:

 Of all the grand designs of our most honoured lord and great-grandfather, there is none that we have more at heart to carry out than that which he conceived, of entirely extinguishing heresy in his kingdom.
 Arrived at majority, our first care has been to have before us the edicts whereof execution has been delayed, especially in the provinces afflicted with the contagion.
 We have observed that the chief abuses which demand a speedy remedy relate to illicit assemblies, the education of children, the obligation of public functionaries to profess the Catholic religion, the penalties against the relapsed, and the celebration of marriage, regarding which here are our intentions: Shall be condemned: preachers to the penalty of death, their accomplices to the galleys for life, and women to be shaved and imprisoned for life.
 Confiscation of property: parents who shall not have baptism administered to their children within twenty-four hours, and see that they attend regularly the catechism and the schools, to fines and such sums as they may amount to together; even to greater penalties.
 Midwives, physicians, surgeons, apothecaries, domestics, relatives, who shall not notify the parish priests of births or illnesses, to fines.
 Persons who shall exhort the sick, to the galleys or imprisonment for life, according to sex; confiscation of property.
 The sick who shall refuse the sacraments, if they recover, to banishment for life; if they die, to be dragged on a hurdle.
 Desert-marriages are illegal; the children born of them are incompetent to inherit.
 Minors whose parents are expatriated may marry without their authority; but parents whose children are on foreign soil shall not consent to their marriage, on pain of the galleys for the men and banishment for the women.
 Finally, of all fines and confiscations, half shall be employed in providing subsistence for the new converts.